 Your proxy holder will vote your shares for the nominees unless you instruct otherwise.
 If a nominee is unable to serve as a director, your proxy holder may vote for any substitute nominee proposed by the Board unless you withhold this authority.
 In the event of any director's resignation, death, disqualification or inability to serve, the Board will fill the vacancy.

 Nominees For Director

-The Board nominates the following candidates.
+The Board nominates the following candidates for election at the 2001 annual meeting.